 This security measure controls access to certain areas via a code or security card.
 This security method protects critical assets you may possess as well as your property from outside interference, damage, or theft.

 What to do if a burglar breaks into your home?

-Before the pandemic 58% of burglaries occurred whilst someone was home.
-In most cases, the burglar will dip in and out as fast as possible, but here are some things to keep in mind in the off chance you do face a break-in:
+Before the pandemic, 58% of burglaries occurred whilst someone was home.
+In most cases, the burglar will dip in and out as fast as possible, but here are some things to keep in mind on the off chance you do face a break-in: